Almost sure asymptotics for Riemannian random waves: Salem--Zygmund CLT for Riemannian random waves

 Using Weyl law and the fact that $v$ lives in a compact set, we obtain

-The last line is justified by the fact that $\mathcal{B}_d$ (resp. $\mathcal{S}_d$) is Lipschitz continuous.
+The last line is justified by the fact that the function $\mathcal{B}_d$ is Lipschitz continuous.
 The differential of the exponential map at $0$ is the identity, which implies the following asymptotic, uniformly on $v$ in a compact subset:

 and we deduce

 Injecting this estimate in Equation \eqref{eq.delta0}, we get

 The conclusion of Theorem \ref{thm1} then follows from the following lemma. \end{proof}